About this Dashboard

 - those who enter after a period of time between high school graduation and entering higher education without any intervening higher education experience.

-Direct from high school students may have earned college credits in high school (Running Start, Advanced Placement, or International Baccalaureate).
+Direct from high school students may have earned college credits in high school (e.g., from Running Start, Advanced Placement, or International Baccalaureate programs).
 They do not include transfer students from other higher education institutions.

 Enrollment